-- Bake until dry on top and a skewer inserted in center comes out clean – serve warm!
+- Bake until dry on top and a skewer inserted in the center comes out clean – serve warm!

 - Muffins take about 20 minutes to bake.
-Bread will take 35 minutes, depending on pan size.
+Bread will take 35 minutes, depending on the pan size.

 The recipe says it would make 1 loaf of bread or 12 muffins.
 I ended up making 12 muffins and 3 mini loaves.

 For great recipes, visit Colleen’s Kitchen Recipe Swap, Tempt My Tummy Tuesdays, Ingredient Spotlight, and Potluck Sundays.